The new La Liga season is upon us once again.

 As this is a World Cup year, a lot of players old and young, established and upcoming, will all try to play their way to get a seat on the plane to Russia.

-Here at RealSport, we look at the up and coming players most likely to push their established counterparts really hard this season.
+Here at RealSport, we look at the up-and-coming players most likely to push their established counterparts the furthest this season.
 These are RealSport’s La Liga ones to watch.

 1 Mauricio Lemos